Front Page

 The annual campaign coincides with the first summer travel holiday.
 Wisconsinites are anxious to resume their holiday traditions and that often includes a long weekend getaway or a daytrip.
 With an increased number of cars flooding the roads for the upcoming Memorial Day holiday, it’s vital that we get the word out about the importance of wearing a seat belt.

 Wisconsin’s primary seat belt law, in place since 2009, allows law enforcement to stop and cite motorists for failing to wear a seat belt.
 Drivers can also be cited for every unbuckled passenger in their vehicle.
 Penalties are higher for transporting unrestrained children.
-Failure to fasten a seat belt is among the most common traffic violations in Wisconsin, resulting in more than 27,000 traffic convictions last year.
+Failure to fasten a seat belt is among the most common traffic violations in Wisconsin, resulting in more than 27,000 traffic convictions.

 We aren’t handing out tickets for the thrill of it.
 Wearing a seat belt is not only the law, it can save your life.
 If you know a friend or a family member who does not buckle up when they drive, please ask them to consider changing their habits.
 Help us spread this lifesaving message before one more friend or family member is killed as a result of this senseless inaction.
 Seat belts save lives, and everyone — front seat and back, child and adult — needs to remember to buckle up every trip, no matter how long.